linsomniac/uplaybook/README.md

 templating and automation.  uPlaybook allows you to streamline your workflows, automate repetitive tasks, and configure projects with unparalleled ease.

-The desired state of the system is specified via a "playbook" (optionally including data and templates).
-Playbooks are then run, with command-line arguments providing runtime customization of the run.
-For example, a provided playbook creates a skeleton playbook with "up new-uplaybook my-example-playbook".
+The desired state of the system is specified via a "playbook" (an idea taken from Ansible).
+Running a playbook sets up, updates, or repairs projects or systems.
+Command-line argument processing enables playbook specialization at run-time.
+In "examples/new-uplaybook" is a sample which creates a skeleton playbook by running the command: `up new-uplaybook my-example-playbook`.

 uPlaybook takes ideas from Ansible and Cookiecutter, trading their YAML syntax for Python.
 Playbooks are like shell scripts, oriented specifically towards setting up